 Category: General Questions

-The IRS alerted taxpayers and the tax community it is experiencing high traffic on Where's My Refund as more tax returns come in.
-The heavy volume of refund inquiries means that the IRS anticipates both "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.
+The IRS states that the heavy volume of refund inquiries during tax season means that the IRS anticipates both "Where's My Refund?" on IRS.gov and the refund feature on the IRS2go phone app will have limited availability during busier periods.

 Due to the large number of inquiries and to avoid service disruptions, the IRS strongly urges taxpayers to only check on their refunds once a day.
-IRS systems are only updated once a day, usually overnight, and the same information is available whether on the internet, IRS2go smartphone app or on IRS toll-free lines.
+IRS systems are only updated no more than every 24 hours, usually overnight and the same information is available whether on the Internet, IRS2go smartphone app or on IRS toll-free lines.
 While "Where's My Refund" is updated nightly, your account will not change that frequently.

 Here are some tips to help taxpayers with their refund questions:

 * Have the right tax information ready before using any of the IRS refund tools.
 This includes Social Security number, filing status and refund amount.

 * You don't need to check Where's My Refund more than once a day as your information will not change.

 * To avoid system delays, the best time to check on refunds is evening and weekends.

 * There is no need to call the IRS about your refund; the telephone service has the same information that is available on Where’s My Refund."